Sickle Cell Disease

 Figure 1

 Such events can be severe enough to damage tissues in joints, spleen, kidneys, in fact all vital organs including the brain.
-In addition, as these altered red cells (sickle cells) do not survive in the circulation for as long as normal cells do, and are continuously destroyed.
+In addition, these altered red cells (sickle cells) do not survive in the circulation for as long as normal cells do and are continuously destroyed.
 This causes patients to experience a degree of anaemia, which may become severe under certain circumstances, leading to a need for blood transfusion.

 The sickle cell condition can be caused when a person inherits the sickle cell gene from both parents (HbS/HbS) (see Figure 2) or if co-inherited with HbC or HbD or OArab (other variants) and with β- thalassaemia (see Figure 3).